TibboddiT/dyn-loader/README.md

 *Warning: prototype quality: lots of bugs, lots of TODOs remaining.*

-Tested on `x86_64-linux`, with libraries compiled agasint glibc from 2.23 to 2.42 and musl from 1.2.1 to 1.2.5.
+Tested on `x86_64-linux`, with libraries compiled against glibc from 2.23 to 2.43 and musl from 1.2.1 to 1.2.5.

 See [this thread](https://ziggit.dev/t/dynamic-linking-without-libc-adventures) for further information.